How much does it cost to paint a kitchen?

 |Type of Paint||Cost per Gallon (Materials Only)|

 You will spend $10 to $80 per gallon on kitchen paint based, depending on the type of finish.
 Flat and eggshell paints do not have a lot of sheen, but they are hard to clean.
 Kitchens are high-traffic areas, with certain finishes working best for the room.
 Notably, since the kitchen is the hub of the household, you don’t want to choose a paint finish that is jarring in appearance or difficult to clean.
 In most cases, the more matte the finish is for the paint, the more challenging it will be to scrub clean.
 Many people use semi-gloss or high-gloss paint in bathrooms and kitchens for easy cleaning and less dirt build up over time.
 The following are potential paint finishes for the kitchen and the average cost per gallon for each.

 |High-Gloss||$17 - $80|

-When you shop for kitchen paint, you won’t necessarily look for brands that sell “kitchen paint.”
-Instead, you’ll choose a finish that works best for kitchen walls.
+Buying kitchen paint by the brand costs $20 to $70 per gallon.
+When you shop for kitchen paint, you will not necessarily look for brands that sell “kitchen paint.”
+Instead, you will choose a finish that works best for kitchen walls.
 The paint is likely to be moisture-resistant and either a satin or semi-gloss.
 Some companies include extra additives for kitchen paint jobs like low-odor formulations.
+Benjamin Moore and Sherwin Williams offer premium lines of paint designed for kitchen and high-traffic areas, while brands like Glidden and Behr may have more affordable latex paint options.
 The following are the average cost per gallon for brand-name kitchen paints.

 |Brand||Cost per Gallon (Materials Only)|